F

 You might want to adopt a Frenchton puppy from a rescue shelter because it can be difficult to find a reputable breeder.

-The Frenchton crossbreed is new, only having been in existence since the 1990s.
+The Frenchton crossbreed is new, having been in existence since the 1990s.
 Any breeder claiming to have mini versions of these small dogs is probably not exercising quality breeding practices.
 Although mini Frenchtons are not a major presence on the market, mini breeds often appear in puppy market listings.
-It is important to not work with a breeder that may put the puppy’s health or well-being at risk.
+It is important not to work with a breeder who may put the puppy’s health or well-being at risk.

 Coat colors are an important part of puppy adoption decision-making.
 Many prospective owners have color preferences.
 These dogs offer a variety of coat color options, most commonly brown, white, cream, blue, black, or brindle.